The process of weaning can seem overwhelming, but it should also be fun!

-When you first start introducing foods it can be done singularly, so just broccoli or just kale, but do move on from this after a couple of weeks and start to mix different vegetables together.
-The key to the whole process is not to remain in one stage of introducing foods for too long, so if your baby is enjoying the experience and is eating well (whether this is through finger foods or from spoon feeding) feel free to move your baby on to different tastes, textures and flavours.
-If your baby is happily eating the initial introduction of vegetables, proteins and fruit then look at moving them on to meals where all of these things are combined and where further flavours are introduced.
-This might be with things such as cheese, herbs and spices and sauces.
+When you first start introducing foods it can be done singularly.
+So just broccoli or just kale.
+But do move on from this after a couple of weeks and start to mix different vegetables together.
+The key to the whole process is not to remain in one stage of introducing foods for too long.
+So if your baby is enjoying the experience and is eating well (whether this is through finger foods or from spoon feeding) feel free to move your baby on to different tastes, textures and flavors.
+If your baby is happily eating the initial introduction of vegetables, proteins and fruit then look at moving them on to meals.
+This is where all of these things are combined and further flavors are introduced.
+Perhaps with things such as cheese, herbs and spices and sauces.

 Try to give home cooked food wherever possible

 Wherever possible try to make all of your baby’s foods at home so that you know what is included in it.
-You need to avoid use of salt and sugar in your baby’s food, which is something that you are not able to gauge when using shop bought or processed foods.
-Giving home cooked food to your baby is also beneficial because it has very different tastes, textures and flavours to any of the packet or jarred food.
-Using packet/jarred food might be easier and more convenient, but in the long term it can be detrimental to your child’s understanding and appreciation of the food that they are eating.
+You need to avoid use of salt and sugar in your baby’s food.
+This is something that you are not able to gauge when using store-bought or processed foods.
+Giving home cooked food to your baby is also beneficial because it has very different tastes, textures and flavors to any of the packet or jarred food.
+Using packet/jarred food might be easier and more convenient.
+However in the long term it can be detrimental to your child’s understanding and appreciation of the food that they are eating.
 They are not able to explore the food in the same way that they can when it is home cooked.

 Having your child in a high chair where they are able to sit up comfortably and are fully supported is essential.
-Always make sure that they are pulled up to the table so that it starts their understanding of eating at the table and that food is very much a social occasion where they will learn to share, take turns and have conversations.
-Giving your child cutlery (age and size appropriate) like doddl cutlery can help them feel more independent whilst encouraging them to try foods on their own terms.
-When they are putting the spoon to their mouth they have control and are going to be more accepting of what might be on the end of it than if an adult is putting it to their mouth.
+Always make sure that they are pulled up to the table.
+This starts their understanding of eating at the table.
+Also, that food is very much a social occasion where they will learn to share, take turns and have conversations.
+Give your child utensils (age and size appropriate) like doddl baby utensils, or later doddl children’s utensils.
+That can help them feel more independent whilst encouraging them to try foods on their own terms.
+When they are putting the spoon to their mouth they have control.
+They are going to be more accepting of what might be on the end of it than if an adult is putting it to their mouth.

 Relax – food is fun!